Architects & Designers

 His work and his functionally idealistic thinking has garnered him an array of honors, including The Wall Street Journal’s Innovator of the Year Award, the Danish Crown Prince’s Culture Prize in 2011 and a place on TIME Magazine’s 100 Most Influential People in the World roster.

-Ingels’ visionary point of view will be on full display at HFZ’s The Eleventh.
+Ingels’ visionary point of view will be on full display at HFZ’s The XI.
 The torqued towers are not only notable for their design, bold height and inclusion of a Six Senses Hotel, but for the project’s collaboration on an open-air pedestrian promenade.
 This impactful public-private project is to be created in collaboration with Friends of the High Line.
-With its positive impact on the street ecosystem, it is destined to become a living landmark of the future upon its projected completion in 2019.
+With its positive impact on the street ecosystem, it is destined to become a living landmark of the future upon its completion.

 MASTERFULLY MODERN CLASSICISM